JeffWeinell/REEs/README.md

 ### Define a vector holding the locus lengths
 locus.lengths          <- stats.table.best[,"locus.length.Thamnophis_sirtalis"]

+### Subtract one from locus.lengths.
+Note: this step added for reproducibility of SnakeCap methods, but don't do this when designing new bait kits.
+locus.lengths <- locus.lengths-1

 ### Create a numeric matrix of the start and end coordinates of the REEs.
 This information is extracted from the first column of the input table.
 REEs.coordinates       <- mat.strsplit(gsub(".*:","",stats.table.best[,"Thamnophis_sirtalis.locus"]),split="-")
 mode(REEs.coordinates) <- "numeric"